 |Make sure your bounce settings in the DAW are set to the same bit depth|

-|You have 16bit audio files you want to import into your DAW and your DAW import properties are set to import all audio to 32bit floating point, should the import properties be set to dither? || ⊗ ||You're going up in bit depth|
+|You have 16bit audio files you want to import into your DAW and your DAW import properties are set to import all audio to 32bit floating point, should the import properties be set to dither? ||⊗||You're going up in bit depth|

 Conclusions Of Dithering

-After reading all this, can you think of a situation when you find it hard to know if you should dither or not?
-You shouldn't , just remember that if you are going form a higher to lower bit depth, you dither and you only dither once and that is in the audio mastering stage.
+After reading this, can you think of a situation when you find it hard to decide if you should dither or not? shouldn't , just remember that if you are going form a higher to lower bit depth, you dither and you only dither once and that is in the audio mastering stage.
 So never convert the bit depths when you are mixing.
 Keep them the same when bouncing, exporting and processing your audio files.